tommyshado/Restaurant-Booking-System/README.md

 `View Available Tables:`

 Customers can view a list of available tables, including table size & availability status.
+Use the `/` route for this.

 `Make a Reservation:`

 Customers can select a table and make or cancel a reservation.
-They can see all the reservations they have made.
+They can see all the reservations they have made on the `/bookings/:username` route.

 ### For Admin:

 `Dashboard Overview`

 The admin dashboard provides an overview of all the restaurant's reservations and allow for cancellations.
+Find the dashboard at `/bookings`

 ## Database setup